sitarau/Detecting-Bullying-Twitter/README.md

 TFIDF_Model.ipynb: Includes code for creation of the Term Frequency-Inverse Document Frequency model and evalutation of the model through a confusion matrix and a receiver operating characteristic curve.

+Frequency_Stopwords.ipynb: Frequency and keyword analysis of Tweets to get a better understanding of words that commonly appear in bullying/non-bullying related Tweets.
+Removes stopwords to focus on noncommon words.

+Graphs_Statistics.ipynb: Uses user account data to create graphs and conduct statistics tests to test relations between account metadata and bullying/non-bullying related activity.